iaretechnician/barebones-masterserver-wiki/Game-Server-Tutorial-(uNET).md

 Before publishing a game scene / game server, you want to make sure the following works:

-We want to make sure the following works:

 * Started server appears in the listing
 * Clients can join the game
-* Users can create new game rooms
+* Users can create new game rooms with the scene you just created

 To test this, we should build a client with these scenes in the settings:
 ![](http://i.imgur.com/yjbT9F1.png)